-Braai is a staple in South Africa and other southern African countries, such as Namibia, Botswana, Lesthoto, Zimbabwe and Zambia .
-Braai is to South Africans what barbecue is to Americans.
-It's much more than just a barbecue: it's a convivial moment shared between friends and family.
-The braai features quality meats, often local game, as well as sides like mielie pap or salads.
+The braai is a must-try in South Africa and other Southern African countries, such as Namibia, Botswana, Lesotho, Zimbabwe, and Zambia.
+The braai is to South Africans what the barbecue is to Americans.
+It's much more than just a barbecue; it's a convivial gathering shared with friends and family.
+The braai features quality meats, often local game, along with side dishes like mielie pap or salads.
 Here's how to prepare a typical braai, showcasing authentic flavors.

 Ingredients